Feeds:

 An archetype integrates into a meaningful whole all the illusory splits of apparent oppositions.
 It is in this way that archetypes also carry a “healing” function, in unifying the differing facets of the same reality, and their presence is felt as also having a profound spiritual significance.

-A 42nd way to review your life story – It is important to grasp how and why living an archetype can help bring about healing.
+A 42nd way to explore your soul’s story – It is important to grasp how and why living an archetype can help bring about healing.
 This will add much more meaning and depth to the life story we have lived.
 Think of any experience where some aspect of your life was healed, reconciled, or resolved.
 Then think of whether that experience could possibly be unique to you, or if it is more likely shared by others.
 Was it the uniqueness of the experience, or was it the universality of the experience, that ultimately enabled the healing to happen?
 Was it the fact that only you could have experienced it, or the fact that many if not most other people could have also experienced it, that made it healing for you?
 What is it about either uniqueness or universality that makes it healing?
 How and why is this awareness important in telling your life story?
 Incorporate these reflections into the telling of your life story, and share them here if you would like to.

 In addition to the unique story we live (our story like no one else’s), and the group story we live (our story like some others), we also live a universal story (our story like all others).
 Our universal story is shared by all human beings, due to the deep-seated patterns and processes we all have in common.
 This is the form of our life story we will look at for the remaining blogs here.